geetikakhurma/Youtube-clone/README.md

 # READ ME
-The Application "Youtube clone" a responsive React JS applicstion consisting of video sections, custom categories, channel pages, videos and much more is based on  HTML5, CSS3, JavaScript, React.
-It is buid with the help of Material UI framework and data is extracted using Rapid API.
+The Application "Youtube clone" a responsive React JS applicstion consisting of video sections, custom categories, channel pages, videos and much more.
+Developed using React JS ,Material UI, Javascript, HTML5 and data is extracted using Rapid API.